gjlondon/definitive_guide_to_django_deployment/README.md

     /var/log/nginx/

-If, for some reason, you need to edit the nginx configuration file it's at:
+If, for some reason, you need to look at the nginx conf it's at:

     sudo emacs /etc/nginx/sites-available/<APP_NAME>.conf

+If you need to edit it, avoid making changes to any conf files on the server, instead change:

+    chef_files/site-cookbooks/django_application_server/templates/default/nginx-conf.erb

+And rerun the Chef bootstrap process.
+It's idempotent so it won't change anything else (unless you've been tinkering directly with the server in which case your changes will be "reeducated").

 ###RabbitMQ